The risk of excluding routine oil analysis in your fleet PM program

 Of course, routine oil analysis will also give you indicators of how much longer the oil is likely to hold up.
 This enables you to establish practical maintenance schedules that take into account the varying requirements of vehicles within your fleet.

 Best practices call for a comprehensive preventive maintenance plan in which you track each vehicle individually and use the OEM-recommended grade of oil for that vehicle and its operating conditions.
-Knowing the OEM guidelines for oil drain intervals, you can use routine oil analysis to identify potential problems and make an informed judgement about how much to safely extend drain intervals.
+Knowing the OEM guidelines for oil drain intervals, you can use routine oil analysis to identify potential problems and make an informed judgment about how much to safely extend drain intervals.
 Yes, routine oil analysis requires some extra effort, but it’s a relatively small investment that may pay big dividends in the form of lower annual maintenance costs and more productive time on the road.
 Why not reduce your risks in order to reap a big reward?